Sommaire

 Tips: If you have little sun exposure or dark skin (melanin = natural UV filter), vitamin D supplementation is clearly recommended from the beginning of pregnancy.

-7. Anti-bacterial precautions ++ with heat
+7. Increased anti-bacterial precautions with heat

 In practice: